alexdamgaard/alexdamgaard/README.md

-Multimedia Designer who is interested in AR/VR-content and interactive .svg design.
+Multimedia Designer who is interested in AR/VR-content and interactive svg design.